phpmyadmin/phpmyadmin/faq.rst

 Since version 2.2.4, phpMyAdmin supports servers with open\_basedir restrictions.
-However you need to create temporary directory and configure it as .
+However you need to create temporary directory and configure it as :config:option:`$cfg['TempDir']`.
 The uploaded files will be moved there, and after execution of your :abbr:`SQL (structured query language)` commands, removed.

 .. _faq1_12: